Buying an espresso machine

 Metals used: All espresso machines heat water in a metal unit of some sort, and the metal(s) used here can effect the taste of the espresso.
 Brass and steel are a better choice than aluminum, which can leave a hint of a metallic taste in your espresso.
 But aluminum is also cheap and lightweight, so it's used in all the low-end models.

 Heating system: Espresso demands a constant temperature.
 Very low end machines use a thermoblock to heat the water.
-(A thermoblock is what's used in those "instant hot water" taps.)
-Thermoblocks just don't compare to a real boiler in terms of temperature stability.
-You have to watch out for this one, because some manufacturers have started selling $250+ machines without real boilers.
+(A thermoblock is what’s used in those “instant hot water” taps.)
+Thermoblocks just don’t compare to a real boiler in terms of temperature stability.
+Some manufacturers have started selling $250+ machines without real boilers, which seems like kind of a ripoff to me.

 Durability: They don't make 'em like they used to.
 Watch out for machines with plastic portafilters.
 These are a definite no-no.